fixmyrights/discord-bot/README.md

 #### Can I skip the annoying pre-commit hook?

-We use [Husky](https://github.com/typicode/husky) to run hook at commit.
+We use [Husky](https://github.com/typicode/husky) to run a hook at commit.
 If you want to skip it add a `--no-verify` to your `git commit`.

 ## Acknowledgements